 - Put certain assets in trust: Consider putting personal assets in a trust—your attorney can help you decide which ones are most appropriate for the circumstances.
 Trusts can help shield your assets from creditors and lawsuits, but they’ll also help loved ones avoid going through probate when you die.
 That saves them a lot of time and money during the grieving process, and limits your tax liability, too.

 No matter what kind of assets you have, they can always use a little more protection in Miami, FL—and now is the time to start planning.
-Work with a skilled business or estate lawyer to ensure that everything you worked so hard to earn remains in your family.
-Call Ruben J. Padron, PA for a consultation today.
+Work with a skilled business or estate planning lawyer to ensure that everything you worked so hard to earn remains in your family.
+Call Rubén J. Padron, PA for a consultation today.
+Contact us now!

 Categorised in: Asset Protection